Alcohol in Russia: 20th century

-In 1909 average alcohol consumption was said to be 11 bottles per capita per year.
+In 1909, the average alcohol consumption was said to be 11 bottles per capita per year.
 An estimated 4% of the population of St. Petersburg were alcoholics in 1913.

 At the beginning of World War I, prohibition was introduced in the Russian Empire, limiting the sale of hard liquor to restaurants.

 After the Bolshevik Party came to power, they made repeated attempts to reduce consumption in the Soviet Union.
 However, by 1925, vodka had reappeared in state-run stores.
 Joseph Stalin reestablished a state monopoly to generate revenue.
-Alcohol-related taxes constituted one third of government revenues by the 1970s.
+Alcohol-related taxes constituted one-third of government revenues by the 1970s.